Use Docker with RStudio

 Why Docker?

-Recently I had a problem with a R package I would like to install.
-However, this package requires higher version of R than my current one.
-I cannot upgrade my R due to my system problem.
-So I decided to use Docker, which solves a lot of problems for me.
+Recently, I encountered a problem with an R package I wanted to install.
+However, this package requires a higher version of R than the one currently installed on my system.
+Due to system limitations, I cannot upgrade R. Therefore, I decided to use Docker, which resolves many of these issues for me.

-Assuming you have Docker installed.
-It’s pretty easy to get rocker/rstudio using Docker:
+Assuming you have Docker installed, it is straightforward to get the RStudio image from Rocker using Docker:

 • In the command line, type:

-• docker pull rocker/rstudio (add sudo if you have permission denied error)
+• docker pull rocker/rstudio (add sudo if you encounter a permission denied error)

-• docker images (you should find the repository for rocker/rstudio)
+• docker images (you should see the repository for rocker/rstudio)

-• Now you have rocker/rstudio in you docker.
-You first need to create a container using the following commands:
+• Now that you have the rocker/rstudio image in Docker, you need to create a container using the following command:

-• You can check the docker container using:
+• You can check the Docker containers using:

 • docker container list

-• If you can find the container for image rocker/rstudio, it means you successfully created the container.
-(PS. remember the name of your container, it’s important)
+• If you see the container for the rocker/rstudio image, it means you have successfully created the container.
+(Note: remember the name of your container, as it is important.)

-• Use your browser and visit “localhost:8787”, you should find the Rstudio server is running.
-Firefox is suggested for the browser cuz I met some problems with google chrome.
+• Open your browser and visit “localhost:8787”; you should see the RStudio server running.
+Firefox is recommended, as I encountered issues with Google Chrome.

-• Now you can use R as usual.
-You can stop the running of container by using:
+• You can use R as usual.
+To stop the running container, use:

 • If you want to use your container in the future, simply remember its name.
-Using this commands to start your container:
+To start your container again, use: